 Q: What makes Eufloria different from the other franchise options available?

 A: One of our biggest differentiators is that we have business models available for both THC markets and CBD entrepreneurs in states that have not yet legalized THC.
 We enable people at any experience level to succeed in the greatest growth industry of our generation.

 The other primary differentiator is we are the first U.S. trademarked dispensary franchise.

 Q: How does the CBD franchise business work?

 A: Since CBD is federally legal, you can open CBD stores across the U.S. We offer franchise opportunities as CBD-only stores.

-Then, down the line, if your state legalizes cannabis, you can quickly shift into the THC store model.
-This will allow a quicker time to market for entrepreneurs in these up-and-coming states.
+Then, down the line, if your state legalizes cannabis, you can quickly shift into a THC store model.
+This allows a quicker time to market for entrepreneurs in these up-and-coming states.
 It also puts a lock on prime dispensary locations which quickly disappear after legalization.

 Q: What is the greatest benefit of the franchise model to the cannabis industry?

 A: Opportunity in the market is on the rise.
 Demand in mature legalized markets is still very healthy and emerging markets offer even more opportunity.
 The greatest benefits of franchises are 1) speed to market and 2) a proven business model.

 It’s simple, we offer a full turnkey operation for dispensaries.
 We help you to open faster, pinpoint the right market, recommend the right product mix and technology, ensure compliance, assist with pricing plans, and empower you with a winning brand, business plan, training, operational support, and marketing materials to drive a clear competitive advantage.